 Something behind the kennel name...

-I have a husband Pekka and two boys, Jere and Tony.
+Our family consist me, my husband Pekka and two adult sons, Jere and Tony.

-Our family is quite active and that is one reason, why malamute is right breed for our family.
+Our family has been always quite active and that is one reason, why malamute was right breed for our family.

 I am member of Finnish Alaskan malamute Club, Finnish Companion Dog Club, Arctic Sleddogs Club and also in Finnish Kennel Club.
 I have signed FKC's breeder commitment.
 My kennel name, Tsaani is